Sushi02/BucketList/README.md

-Simple BUcketList app to keep track of what you want to accomplish.
+Simple BucketList app to keep track of what you want to accomplish.

 <<<<<<< HEAD
 Ionic App Base
 =====================